hannestschofenig/tschofenig-ids/jose-cose-guidance/draft-tschofenig-jose-cose-guidance.md

 started to place information for key identification inside the payload.
 This approach destroys the clear layering.

+The use of the 'kid' parameter is the preferred way to identify a key but nothing in {{RFC7515}} states that the key identification values must be globally unique (and therefore "collision resistant").
+If a JOSE-/COSE-protected message is intended for external/3rd party recipients, then

+- the 'kid' parameter MUST contain a globally unique value, or
+- other header parameters when combined associated with the 'kid' result in a globally unique value.

+If a JOSE-/COSE-protected message is used in a domain-specific context only, such as within an enterprise or a workload environment, then the uniqueness requirements are lifted.

-Additionally, it forces a JOSE/COSE parser to defer security processing of the payload to a later point in time and to look inside the payload to find the appropriate keying material to subsequently verify the payload.
+The practice of placing some or all key identification into the payload, instead of the JOSE/COSE header, forces a parser to defer security processing of the payload to a later point in time, to look inside the payload to find the appropriate keying material and to subsequently verify the payload.
+Since the parser implementation does not know what fields will be used for key identification it has to expose all information to an application prior to signature verification or MAC processing.
+There is a large risk that application developers make security- relevant decisions already prior to the completion of the security processing.

 There is no need for such design since there are existing header parameters available to store the necessary information.
-If those headers are insufficient, then it is always possible to define new header parameter to convey this informtion.
+If those headers are insufficient, then it is always possible to define new header parameter to convey this information.
 This approach also simplifies libraries since they do not need to understand the payload content to fetch the correct information.

+When key identification-related claims are placed in the payload, those claims SHOULD be repeated in the header, as defined in {{!I-D.ietf-cose-cwt-claims-in-headers}} (for COSE) and in {{Section 5.3 of !RFC7519}} (for JOSE).
+This approach should only be used as a last resort, when the previous two approaches cannot be used.

 Finally, an easy transition from a system using digital signatures over payloads to encrypted payloads is not possible since information needed